Scaly leg mites (Knemidocoptes mutans

-Transmission K. mutans are spread between birds by direct contact with infested flock members.
-They are initially introduced into the flock through the presence of wild birds, rodents, or by already being present within the soil and surrounding environment.
-K. mutans are found on both domestic and wild birds including hawks and owls.
+Scaly leg mites are spread between birds by direct contact with infected flock members.
+They are initially introduced into the flock through wild birds, rodents, or by already being present within the soil and surrounding environment.